Scheduling Your Execution: At Least Don’t Pick Super Bowl Sunday

-Getting the picture?
-Unless you intercede, it’s possible that your wedding date will be chosen by fecklessness and madness.
 Yes, your fiancée will rationally talk to your A-List guests (family, best friends, the wedding party) to minimize the chance of conflict.
-At the risk of perpetuating gender stereotypes, she is unlikely, however, to think about the Final Four.
+At the risk of perpetuating gender stereotypes, however, we think she is less likely to think about the Final Four.
 Or the Super Bowl.

 This is where you come in.
 Stand up, stand tall, and ensure that each month, she carefully observes the following: